 We have pledged to follow the fellowship embargo program proposed by the Society of Chairs of Academic Radiology Departments.
-We are committed to a fair fellowship application process that allows residents the time to make an informed decision about their sub-speciality training.
+We are committed to a fair fellowship application process that allows residents the time to make an informed decision about their sub-specialty training.
 We will be conducting interviews virtually this year.
-Applications are accepted after August 1, 2022 and interviews will begin after November 1, 2022.
+Applications are accepted after November 1, 2023 and interviews will begin after January, 2024.

 Summary of important dates: